Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: Introduction

 \section{Introduction}

-This paper continues a program begun in \cite{MR1857524}, \cite{BR}, and our previous paper \cite{BB-PP-JR} (hereafter called \emph{Part I}), to understand obstructions to positive scalar curvature on manifolds with fibered singularities, for metrics that are well adapted to the singularity structure.
+This paper continues a program begun in~\cite{MR1857524,BR}, and our previous paper~\cite{BB-PP-JR} (hereafter called \emph{Part~I}), to understand obstructions to positive scalar curvature on manifolds with fibered singularities, for metrics that are well adapted to the singularity structure.

-As in \cite{BB-PP-JR}, the stratified spaces (or singular manifolds) $M_\Sigma$ that we study are Thom-Mather pseudomanifolds of depth one, where we take the two strata to be spin.
-Topologically, $M_\Sigma$ is homeomorphic to a quotient space of a compact smooth manifold $M$ with boundary $\partial M$.
-The manifold $M$ is called the \emph{resolution} of $M_\Sigma$, and the quotient map $M\to M_\Sigma$ is the identity on the interior $\mathring M$ of $M$, and on $\partial M$, collapses the fibers of a fiber bundle $\phi\co\partial M\to \beta M$, with fibers all diffeomorphic to a fixed manifold $L$, called the \emph{link} of the singularity, and with base $\beta M$ sometimes called the Bockstein of $M$ (by analogy with other cases in topology).
-While we do treat the general case for some of our results, we shall eventually adopt the main geometric assumptions from \cite{BB-PP-JR}, namely that the bundle $\phi$ comes from a principal $G$-bundle $p\co P\to \beta M$, for some connected semisimple compact Lie group $G$ that acts transitively on $L$ by isometries for some fixed metric $g_L$, and thus $\partial M = P\times_G L$.
-The transitivity of the action of $G$ on $L$ means that $L=G/H$ is a homogeneous space which comes with a metric $g_L$ with constant positive scalar curvature, which we normalize to be the same as that of a sphere of the dimension $\ell = \dim L$.
+As in~\cite{BB-PP-JR}, the stratified spaces (or singular manifolds) $M_\Sigma$ that we study are Thom--Mather pseudomanifolds of depth one, where we take the two strata to be spin.
+Topologically, $M_\Sigma$~is homeomorphic to a quotient space of a compact smooth manifold $M$ with boundary $\partial M$.
+The~manifold $M$ is called the \emph{resolution} of $M_\Sigma$, and the quotient map $M\to M_\Sigma$ is the identity on~the interior $\mathring M$ of $M$, and on $\partial M$, collapses the fibers of a fiber bundle $\phi\co\partial M\to \beta M$, with fibers all diffeomorphic to a fixed manifold $L$, called the \emph{link} of the singularity, and with base~$\beta M$ sometimes called the Bockstein of $M$ (by analogy with other cases in topology).
+While we do treat the general case for some of our results, we shall eventually adopt the main geometric assumptions from~\cite{BB-PP-JR}, namely that the bundle $\phi$ comes from a principal $G$-bundle $p\co P\to \beta M$, for some connected semisimple compact Lie group $G$ that acts transitively on~$L$ by isometries for some fixed metric $g_L$, and thus $\partial M = P\times_G L$.
+The transitivity of the action of~$G$ on~$L$ means that $L=G/H$ is a homogeneous space which comes with a metric~$g_L$ with constant positive scalar curvature, which we normalize to be the same as that of a sphere of the dimension $\ell = \dim L$.

-Given a Lie group $G$ and a link $L=G/H$ as above, we say that a fiber bundle $E\to B$ with a fiber $L$ is a \emph{geometric $(L,G)$-bundle} if its structure group is $G$, where $G$ acts on $L$ by isometries of the metric $g_L$.
+Given a Lie group $G$ and a link $L=G/H$ as above, we say that a fiber bundle $E\to B$ with a~fiber~$L$ is a \emph{geometric $(L,G)$-bundle} if its structure group is $G$, where $G$ acts on $L$ by~iso\-metries of the metric $g_L$.